Why is the City developing a new aquatic and leisure centre?

 - fitness centre, including a modern gym and program rooms

-The ring enclosure that forms the primary identifying element of the design takes inspiration from both the history of farm enclosures and river swimming enclosures along the Parramatta River.
+The facility will be sensitively integrated with the site’s Parramatta Park surrounds.
+The striking ring enclosure, and primary identifying design element, takes inspiration from both the history of farm enclosures and river swimming enclosures along the Parramatta River.

 Will the aquatic and leisure centre be accessible?